Australian Information Industry Association

 Special Interest Groups (SIGs)

 Special Interest Groups (SIGs) are run by members for members and have been an important part of the AIIA for many years.
-SIGs enable our members to grow their markets and their future leaders, actively engaging with like-minded organisations within their areas of interest, connect with other AIIA members, and to broaden networks and markets.
+SIGs enable our members to grow their markets and their future leaders, actively engaging with like-minded organisations in their area of interest, connecting with other AIIA members, and broadening their networks and contacts.

-Details of specific SIGs are listed in their categories:
+Details of our SIGs are listed according to their categories: